GESIS Knowledge Graph

 Data

 The GESIS Knowledge Graph contains content from the GESIS Search which comprises information about social science research data, publications on research data and open access publications.
-Detailed information about the content of the GESIS can be found here.
+Detailed information about the content of the GESIS Search can be found here.
 GESIS Search aggregates information from different data collections of GESIS.
-Additionally, the GESIS KG comprises links between scientific resources such as links between research data and publications which are also integrated and available in the GESIS Search.
+Additionally, the GESIS KG comprises links between scientific resources such as links between research data and publications, publications and instruments, and so on which are also integrated and available in the GESIS Search.

 Detailed provenance information about the original data sources information and the source of the links is reflected in the GESIS KG and is described in the section Provenance.